mcgonago/mymcp/README.md

 ### Set Up the Environment

-First, set up a minimal Python environment for your MCP server:
+First, set up a minimal Python environment for your MCP server, you can do this from directory `cursor-opendev-review-agent` of your repo:

 ```bash
 mkdir cursor-opendev-review-agent